turunenv/ohtu-s23-miniprojekti/README.md

 add:      Add a new reference by provinding the required information
 list:     List all stored references
 delete:   Delete a reference using its reference key
+tag:      Enter a tag name and a reference key to tag a reference
+search:   Enter tag name to search tagged references
 cancel:   Return to the starting menu
 file:     Enter a file name to create a .bib file of all references
+doi:      Add a new reference using DOI identifier or full DOI URL Valid inputs:
+   year:      Year must consist of only numbers
+   volume:    Volume must consist of only numbers
+   pages:     Pages must consist of numbers separated by "--"
 ```

 #### Listing references